datatrail-jhu/00_intro/manuscript/00_welcome.md

 Chromebook Data Science is designed for people who have a high school education and know how to use a computer.
 Some people who we hope the program will be useful for are:

 * High school students
-* People who are working on or have completed a GED
+* People who are working on or have completed a high school education
 * Students at community colleges
 * Older adults who want to learn something new